-SHA's total planned existing project-based vouchers for 2022 is 4,145.
-The complete list includes more than 180 projects; details can be found in Appendix A.
+SHA's total planned existing project-based vouchers at the start of 2024 is 4,762.
+The complete list includes more than 190 projects; details can be found in Appendix A.

 v.
-Planned other changes to MTW housing stock anticipated during 2022
+Planned other changes to MTW housing stock anticipated during 2024

-Planned other changes to MTW housing stock anticipated in 2022
+Planned other changes to MTW housing stock anticipated in 2024